Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

 There are a couple of helpful command line options for setting the address and port for thin:

     bundle exec thin -a <address> -p <port> start

-*Note:* If you are running Diaspora on port 80, the command above needs to be executed as root - i.e., with su or sudo in front of it.
-For example, on Ubuntu, Arch et al. do <code>sudo bundle exec thin -p 80 start</code>

 Use <code>-D</code> to turn on debug mode.
 Run <code>thin -h</code> to see a complete list.